 - 1. Switch to the Hardware Viewer - 2.
 Hover over TIVLP32 and TIVLP3 objects to see the brief information about them. - 3.
 Double click on P00EA43D server to display the CPC information, then close the Display CPC P00EA43D window. - Left click on TIVLP3 z/VM system.
 The Current System View is created with several tabs displayed across the top of the view window.
 Focus on the z/VM User Groups tab, which is filled with users organized in groups. - 5.
 Switch to the list view: - a.
 Push on the button in the right upper corner. - b.
 In the list view see the different columns and the relation between the color of the line and the value of the Status column. - 6.
 Activate a filter to see only active users: - a.
-Click on the show Filter Panel button to show the filter fields below the list of users. - b.
-Filter only active users A Guest Status Active - c.
+Click on the Show Filter Panel button to show the filter fields below the list of users.

+- c.
 Click on the Go button. - d.
-Realize the Effer Active Status = Active USER-LOCAL semi transparent bar, the indicator of active filtering. - e.
-Switch back to graphical view by pushing the button in the right upper corner.

-- 7. Locate your Linux virtual server:
+Realize the active Guest Status = Active USER-LOCAL semi transparent bar, the indicator of active filtering. - e.
+Switch back to graphical view by pushing the button in the right upper corner. - 7.
+Locate your Linux virtual server:

 - a.
-Specify the name of your server IC0xL01 (where $\mathbf{x}$ is the number assigned to you) s00l01 Tag in the tag field.

-- b.
-Press the button.

-- c.
-Your linux server was located in the IC-Student (TIVLP3) group, which was open automatically.

-- 8. Work with the Intelligent Active Notes:

-Intelligent Active Notes (IANs) allow free form text to be associated with an object and displayed during a mouse hover.
-Initiating an action on the object causes the IAN to pop up:

-- a.
-Right click on your IC0xL01 user and choose More Actions Update IAN from the menu. - b.
-Define a new IAN by entering the text in the Enter IAN Information: section of the Update IAN ICOxL01 window.
+Specify the name of your server ICxxL01 (where x is the number assigned to you) solution in the tag field. - b.
+Press the \\\\\ button. - c.
+Your linux server was located in the IC-Student (TIVLP3) group, which was open automatically. - 8.
+Work with the Intelligent Active Notes: Intelligent Active Notes (IANs) allow free form text to be associated with an object and displayed during a mouse hover.
+Initiating an action on the object causes the IAN to pop up: - a.
+Right click on your ICxxL01 user and choose More Actions Update IAN from the menu. - b.
+Define a new IAN by entering the text in the Enter IAN Information: section of the Update IAN ICxxL01 window.